aria2/aria2/doc/manual-src/en/aria2c.rst

   the file name.
-  Please note that downloads added by :func:`aria2.addTorrent` and :func:`aria2.addMetalink` RPC method and whose meta data could not be saved as a file are not saved.
+  Please note that downloads added by :func:`aria2.addTorrent` and :func:`aria2.addMetalink` RPC method and whose metadata could not be saved as a file are not saved.
   Downloads removed using :func:`aria2.remove` and :func:`aria2.forceRemove` will not be saved.
 GID is also saved with :option:`gid <--gid>`, but there are some restrictions, see below.